Quickstart: Create a graph database in Azure Cosmos DB using Python and the Azure portal

 Learn more about the Gremlin API.

-Location Select the region closest to your users Select a geographic location to host your Azure Cosmos DB account.
-Use the location that's closest to your users to give them the fastest access to the data.
+Location The region closest to your users Select a geographic location to host your Azure Cosmos DB account.
+Use the location that is closest to your users to give them the fastest access to the data.
 Capacity mode Provisioned throughput or Serverless Select Provisioned throughput to create an account in provisioned throughput mode.
 Select Serverless to create an account in serverless mode.
+Apply Azure Cosmos DB free tier discount Apply or Do not apply With Azure Cosmos DB free tier, you will get the first 1000 RU/s and 25 GB of storage for free in an account.
+Learn more about free tier.

 The account creation takes a few minutes.
 Wait for the portal to display the Congratulations!
 Your Azure Cosmos DB account was created page.